An outer approximation algorithm for multi-objective mixed-integer linear and non-linear programming: Abstract

 \section{Abstract}

-In this work, we present the first outer approximation algorithm for multiobjective mixed-integer linear programming (\MOILP).
-The algorithm produces the non-dominated extreme points for \MOILP, and the facets of the convex hull of these points.
-Our algorithm uses an oracle which consists of solving single-objective weighted-sum problems.
-We show that analogous to existing outer approximation algorithms for multiobjective linear programming, our algorithm needs a number of oracle calls, which is polynomial in the number of facets of the convex hull of the non-dominated extreme points.
-As a consequence, for problems for which the weighted-sum problem is solvable in polynomial time, the facets can be computed in incremental polynomial time.

-From a practical perspective, due to its outer approximation nature, the algorithm provides valid lower bound sets for use in multiobjective branch-and-bound algorithms at any stage of its execution and thus allows for early termination of such a bound computation.
-Moreover, the oracle produces Pareto optimal solutions, which makes the algorithm also attractive from the primal side.
-Finally, the oracle can also be called with any relaxation of the original \MOILP, and the obtained points and facets still provide a valid lower bound set.
-A computational study is done to assess the efficiency of our algorithm.
+In this paper, we present the first outer approximation algorithm for multi-objective mixed-integer linear programming problems with any number of objectives.
+The algorithm also works for certain classes of non-linear programming problems.
+It produces the non-dominated extreme points as well as the facets of the convex hull of these points.
+The algorithm relies on an oracle which solves single-objective weighted-sum problems and we show that the required number of oracle calls is polynomial in the number of facets of the convex hull of the non-dominated extreme points in the case of multiobjective mixed-integer programming (MOMILP).
+Thus, for MOMILP problems for which the weighted-sum problem is solvable in polynomial time, the facets can be computed with incremental-polynomial delay.
+From a practical perspective, the algorithm starts from a valid lower bound set for the non-dominated extreme points and iteratively improves it.
+Therefore it can be used in multi-objective branch-and-bound algorithms and still provide a valid bound set at any stage, even if interrupted before converging.
+Moreover, the oracle produces Pareto optimal solutions, which makes the algorithm also attractive from the primal side in a multi-objective branch-and-bound context.
+Finally, the oracle can also be called with any relaxation of the primal problem, and the obtained points and facets still provide a valid lower bound set.
+A computational study on a set of benchmark instances from the literature and new non-linear multi-objective instances is provided.